bitcoin-unlimited/BUwiki/wally/faq.md

 ## How do I get the address to which I want to send mBCH into the send address field?
 Simply copy an address into your device's clipboard, and it will automatically be loaded into the send address field on Wally's home page.
 You can also tap the clipboard icon on the SEND line to copy the contents of the clipboard into the send address field.

+## What is the minimum amount of BCH that can be sent?
+One satoshi, which is one hundred millionth of a BCH (100,000,000 Satoshi = 1 BCH), or 0.00001 mBCH.
+However, the transaction fee you will be charged will likely be more than 200 times the one satoshi.

 ## Receiving mBCH
 The middle of the Wally home page is used for receiving mBCH.
 If the sender already has your public ID address for the account into which you want the mBCH sent, you do not have to do anything.
 The mBCH will appear in your account after it is sent.
 If you need to provide your public ID address to the sender, use the pull down menu to the right of **Receive into** to select the account into which you want the mBCH sent.
 The address for that account will appear right below the **Receive into** line and also the QR Code for that address will be displayed.
 Either send your address to the sender (see the next FAQ) or have them scan the displayed QR Code.